Six Things You Need to Be A Healthier Mom

 We just have to communicate with words to issue and track the challenge.

 There are days she’ll see that she’s not close to reaching her step goal, and she’ll go outside and run around to get her steps up.
-Of course the other kids follow her, so they’re all getting exercise and fresh air.
+Of course, the other three kids follow her, so they’re all getting exercise and fresh air.

 3. A Realistic Menu Plan